 The preliminary hearing is an extremely important step in the criminal justice process, and our criminal attorneys have successfully moved for dismissal of some or all of the charges at countless preliminary hearings.
 In most cases, the preliminary hearing offers the first opportunity for our criminal defense lawyers to challenge the evidence and charges against you.
 Although the preliminary hearing is a critical step in the process, it can also be frustrating and confusing for the defendant because the preliminary hearing differs significantly from the trial.

 The preliminary hearing sort of looks like a trial, but it is not the actual trial.
 A judge, prosecutor, defense attorney, court reporter, and court clerks are all likely to be there.
 However, despite the appearance of a trial, it is not the same thing.
-Instead, the preliminary hearing (sometimes called a probable cause hearing) is a relatively brief court appearance in which a Philadelphia Municipal Court judge or suburban Magisterial District Justice, depending on the venue of the case, will usually hear from one or two of the main Commonwealth witnesses in order to determine whether the prosecution has enough evidence that the case should proceed to trial.
+Instead, the preliminary hearing (sometimes called a probable cause hearing) is a relatively brief court appearance in which a Philadelphia Municipal Court judge or suburban Magisterial District Justice, depending on the venue of the case, will usually hear from one or two of the main Commonwealth witnesses in order to determine whether the prosecution can introduce enough evidence that the case should proceed to trial.
 Under the current rules, which are in the process of being challenged in the Pennsylvania Supreme Court, the Commonwealth generally must put on some live testimony and typically will not proceed on hearsay alone.
+Even in the counties where prosecutors are more often allowed to use hearsay, the preliminary hearing still provides the defense with the opportunity to cross examine the lead detective or police officer in the case.
 Therefore, it is a critical step in the process because the preliminary hearing provides the first chance for our defense attorneys to challenge the charges against you.

 The Burden of Proof at a Preliminary Hearing